 Now click "Create new" and add the mail servers and senders that are listed on the Manager Portal under Simulation > Whitelisting.

 If you adjust the spam filter as described above, our emails will be delivered to your users' inboxes.
 However, Google will display these messages with a notice that they have not been classified as spam due to your organization's spam filter rules.
 Unfortunately, these notifications cannot be disabled at this time.
 Many users on the Google Support forums (https://support.google.com/mail/thread/10086372?hl=en) have complained about this, so there is a chance that a feature may be added in the future.
 If this happens, we'll expand this guide accordingly.

 Part 3: Add SoSafe IP addresses as Inbound Gateways

-This method should prevent that your users get to see the following google banners in their inbox when receiving one of our simulated phishing mails.
+This method should prevent your users from seeing the following Google banners in their inbox when receiving one of our simulated phishing emails.

 This message seems dangerous

-This process exempts the simulated SoSafe Phishing-Mails from the Gmail banner warnings.
-This process is not part of the Google whitelisting recomendations.
+This process exempts the simulated SoSafe phishing-mails from the Gmail banner warnings.
+This process is not part of the Google whitelisting recommendations.